shevkoplyas/read_multiple_huge_db_without_joining/README.md

 As a 1st step let's generate 333 fake historical db files with bogus data by running included ruby script "./create_N_databases.rb".
-Its output is stored in form of 333 files under "fake_historical_bars_databases/" folder (I left those generated bogus .db files as a part of project, so you don't have to generate new ones).
+Its output is stored in form of 333 files under "fake_historical_bars_databases/" folder (I left those generated bogus .db files as a part of the project, so you don't have to generate new ones).

 Next step is to look at the java source code:
-  - class Read_all_huge_tables_without_join creates a new instance of "HistoricalDataPlayer" and calls for "historical_data_replay" passing reference to algo, which will get "on_bar()" callbacks along with from_epoch_s, to_epoch_s values which would say which interval we want to replay in our backtest scenario.
+  - class Read_all_huge_tables_without_join creates a new instance of "HistoricalDataPlayer" and calls for "historical_data_replay" passing reference to algo, which will get "on_bar()" callbacks along with from_epoch_s, to_epoch_s values which defines the exact time interval we want to replay in our backtest scenario.
 Leaving values out and calling:

         // 1st example: replay all available data